DragonRidersUnite/book/src/introduction.md

 🚧 _Building Games with DragonRuby_ is a work in progress. 🚧

 This book is aimed at new game developers who are interested in learning to code and build games.
 If you've written code before, especially Ruby, then you'll have a bit of a headstart.
 But the concepts in this book are beginner friendly.
-Whether you're new to game dev or just DragonRuby Toolkit, you'll have made a finished game by the end of this.
+Whether you're new to game dev or just DragonRuby Game Toolkit, you'll have made a finished game by the end of this.

 You need no prior experience with programming or game making to follow this book.